Attendace Policies & Information

 Parents and guardians can still call the attendance line at 267-893-2820 to report an absence, but emails will no longer be accepted.

 The school must have documentation within 3 days of an absence.
 Students with 3 or more unexcused absences may be required to have a SAIP (Student Attendance Intervention Plan) meeting with parents/guardians, counselors, and administration.

 PARENT SUPPORT: Attendance is an extremely important responsibility for a school.
 We do ask for parents’ assistance in terms of notifying the office for absences and when students leave early.
 Please do not contact students directly via cell phone/text message.
 Students are only allowed to use these devices for instructional purposes and only allowed in class as directed by the teacher.
 If there is an issue that is more delicate in nature, please do not hesitate to contact the guidance office or administration.

 What if my child has an appointment during the school day?
-If you child has an appointment during the school day, please send an email to firstname.lastname@example.org to let us know what time you will be picking your child up.
+Please use the portal to report times when your child may be arriving late or leaving early.
 When picking your child up from school, please park in a visitor spot and have your ID ready when you come to the front doors of the building.
 Please make sure to communicate the absence in advance to avoid having to call into classrooms during instructional time.

 What is an excused absence?
 According to State Law, an excused absence includes: religious holiday, illness, death in the family, educational trips and family vacation (up to 5 days) approved by administration.

 What is a tardy?
 A tardy is when a student is late to class or to homeroom.
 Students are required to be in 1st period by 7:30.
 Traffic is heavy on 202 in the morning due to the buses and car line.
 We suggest that you get in the car line no later than 7:15 to ensure that your student arrives on time.